 • Hepatitis B/Haemophilus influenzae type b.

 The Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA) continue to study vaccines.
 The risk of problems from vaccines is already extremely low.
+Most side effects of getting a vaccine, if they occur, are mild.
 But these agencies watch for any reports of rare or unexpected reactions.

 Talk to your doctor if you have concerns about the safety of vaccines.